pankajSharma393/pankajSharma393/README.md

 </a>
 </br>

 I am Pankaj Sharma pursuing bachelors from SKIT ,Jaipur.
-My main interest lies in Data Science,Machine Learning,Competitive Programming and Deep learning.
-I also have knowledge of python programming, data structures,CNN,flask framework,statics.I have intermediate knowledge of Tableau .
-I am always curious to learn something new and do implementation.
+My main interest lies in Web development and Digital marketing.
+I also have knowledge of python programming, data structures.I have intermediate knowledge of web development .
+I am always eager to learn something New.

-- 🔭 I’m currently working on machine learning,Competitive Programming and data structure.
+- 🔭 I’m currently working on web development and data structure.
-- 🌱 I’m currently learning machine learning algorithms.
+- 🌱 I’m currently learning Javascript.
-- 👯 I’m looking to work on Open Source Contribution.
+- 👯 I’m looking to work on Open Source Project.
-- 🤔 I’m looking for help with getting started carrer in field of Data Science and ML.
+- 🤔 I’m looking for help with getting started carrer in field of web development.

 - ⚡ Fun fact: I like to learn more.